Debt Collector Harassment

 Wrongfully garnishing your bank account or paycheck

 This isn't an exhaustive list.
-If you think a collector's conduct might be illegal, you should talk to a consumer lawyer to determine whether the FDCPA has been violated.
+If you think a collector's conduct might be illegal, you should talk to a consumer lawyer to figure out whether the FDCPA was violated.

-Cases based solely on minor technical violations with no meaningful harm are less compelling.
+Cases based solely on minor technical violations with no meaningful harm are far less compelling.

-FDCPA violations frequently arise during collection lawsuits and garnishments.
+FDCPA violations sometimes arise during collection lawsuits and garnishments.
 In some situations, collector misconduct creates leverage in resolving the underlying debt.
 In others, it forms the basis of a separate claim.

 Ready to talk to a lawyer about stopping debt harassment?